A Beginner’s Guide to Installing a Specific Version of NPM Package

 NPM (Node Package Manager) is the default package manager for installing and managing packages in Node.js.
-While installing a package, we may require a certain version of that package to suit its compatibility with the remaining packages of our program.
-There may occur many scenarios where we would want a previous specific version of an NPM package.
-In this article, we’ll look at some ways in which we can install a package with the exact version we desire.
-Let’s first look at how NPM package versions work.
+While installing a package using npm, we may require a certain version of that package to suit its compatibility with the remaining packages of our program.
+Let’s see two easy methods to do so.

-NPM packages have a specific standard that is used for versioning packages, which is called Semantic Versioning, or SemVer in short.
+NPM packages have a specific standard for versioning packages called Semantic Versioning, or SemVer for short.
 When we install a package without specifying a version, NPM installs the latest version available in the registry, by default.
-A version number consists of 3 segments each separated by dots.
-These segments are known as Major, Minor, and Patch.

-Version numbers are typically of the form Major.Minor.Patch, where:
+Version numbers are typically in the form Major.Minor.Patch:

 Keeping the Semantic Versioning system in mind we can better install the most apt versions of a package for our projects.

-Now that we know how versioning works in NPM, we would have to identify what version of a package we’d like to install.
-This can be done by going through the official documentation of the package and looking at the released updates in the registry.
+Now that we know how versioning works in NPM, we can identify what version of a package we would like to install by going through the official documentation of that package and looking at the released updates.
+After we identified the package version it’s time to install it into our project.

 Let’s look at both of these methods with examples.